elad11310/Pacman/README.md

 ### By using interfaces , threads and BFS algorithm iv'e got a nice old fashion pacman game.

-### The code is generic and allows me to change maps size to be able to create levels.
+### There is an option to change map size and make different levels.

 ### Small size map: